-Often taken for granted on the Toyota Tundra are the power door locks.
-When they don’t work though, it is a real pain.
+When the door locks don't work on your Toyota Tundra, it is a real pain.
+This is a common problem for a lot of make/models, including the Toyota Sequoia.
 Here is a guide to figure out what’s wrong with them.

 All Doors/Multiple Doors Fail